LearnEverything/acktueli/src/pages/docs/CHARACTER.md

 ## Character
-Before we take a deep dive and look at all the features of Acktueli, let's take a second to look at the visual impact some characters might have.
-Since this might be different from place to place, the character sets used can be different for `qualitative` representations... but usually not for `quantitative` representations.
+Single characters can have a `composible` `semantic`, or in series, can have`expressive` impact on the meaning on the `action`.

+When the characters are an `expressive series`, this can vary signifigantly in Acktueli.  `Expressive` characters used can be different `qualitative` representations, however it is not `#detailed` to use them as `quantitative` representations.

-For instance, there might not be much variation in what `+` means... but `+.+`... is that a clown or a pokemon being captured?
+For instance, there might not be much variation in what `+` means... but `+.+`... is that a clown or a beached squid?

 Depending on Acktueli, there also might be certain characters used in the `#acktueli` version that mess up all kinds of stuff for other people or there is characters used beyond what `#actueli` defines.